Goodbye 2017, hello 2018!

-As the year comes to an end, I took a few days to reflect on 2017 and set perspective heading into 2018.
-Here are some numbers — covering a wide range of topics — that never cease to amaze me and will help set (or reset) your perspective:
+As the year comes to an end, I took a few days to reflect on 2017 as we head into 2018.
+Here are some statistics—covering a wide range of topics—that never cease to amaze me and will help set (or reset) your perspective.

 2) 663,000,000: The number of people on Earth without access to safe water.
 In places without access to safe water, women and girls spend 6 hours each day collecting water just to survive.
 Want to help?
-You can donate to Water.org here.
+You can donate at Water.org.

 3) 200,000,000: The number of malaria cases each year.
 But, good news is the malaria mortality rate has decreased 60% over the last two decades!
 Funding mosquito bed nets is one of the most effective ways to fight malaria.
 You can donate to the Against Malaria Foundation (and see a bunch of other ways to more effectively donate) at GiveWell.org and GivingWhatWeCan.org.